dataminer-site/dataminer-site.github.io/docs/sql/statements/alter_table.md

 ## `ADD` / `DROP CONSTRAINT`

-> The `ADD CONSTRAINT` and `DROP CONSTRAINT` clauses are not yet supported in DuckDB.
+> The `ADD CONSTRAINT` and `DROP CONSTRAINT` clauses are not yet supported in DataMiner.